seblucas/www-blog/content/en/tips/xfs-defrag.md

-/*
+---
-Title: How to defrag an XFS partition
+title: "How to defrag an XFS partition"
-Description:
-Author: Sébastien Lucas
-Date: 2011/02/07
-Robots: noindex,nofollow
-Language: en
-Tags: debian,tips
-*/
+date: 2011-02-07
+tags: [debian,tips]
+slug: xfs-defrag
+aliases: [/en/tips/xfs-defrag]
+---
 # How to defrag an XFS partition

 *	Install